RustomAlexios/IMPALIB/README.md

    * `var`: Variance of the Normal distribution used to set the incoming metrics
    * `overwrite`: whether to over-write the type of metrics in a pre-generated input files for analysis with a different type of incoming metrics initialization
    * `randomTestFlag`: whether to run IMPA on a random instant or from a pre-generated input files
+5. Variables related to *Application 4*:
+   * `nFTX`: Number of fixed TX
+   * `nMTX`: Number of mobile TX
+   * `nBands`: Number of bands
+   * `nTimeSteps`: Number of discrete time steps
+   * `nRX`: Number of RX
+   * `nMTXLoc`: Number of mobile TX locations
+   * `overWriteCapFlag`: Over Write Max Capacity or not
+   * `overWriteCapVal`: Over Write Max Capacity Value if overWriteCapFlag is True
+   * `excludeCapFlag`: Exclude capacities constraints or not
+   * `getSolApproach`: Approach for getting a solution for MOBARP problem after solving it using IMPA
+   * `criteriaIM`: Criterion for initialization of incoming metrics ($1$: initialization from a Normal distribution for all incoming metrics, $2$: initialization from a uniform distribution for the incoming metrics on TX and RX equality constraints, initialization from a Normal distribution for the incoming metrics on the mobile TX-location equality constraints)
+   * `percNegIM`: Percentage of Negative samples in IM
+   * `overWriteIM`: overwrite incoming metrics or not (happens when incoming metrics are usually read from a file)

 ## **Usage**